markdavidlong/AppleSAWS/README.md

 This is a toolkit for exploring DOS 3.3 disk contents.
 I started this because I had become interested in a game that I used to play a long time ago and I wanted to dig deeper into the internals of how it worked.
 Since it was a nice combination of a series of Applesoft and Binary files, I decided that a tool to help explore those types of things would be handy.
 Of course, I've ended up spending far more time writing the tool than I have actually exploring the game, but nonetheless, it's been a fun ongoing project.

-This code is being developed using Qt5, with development work being done on Windows 10, but it should compile and run without problems on Linux and Mac.
+This code is being developed using Qt 5.15 (https://download.qt.io/official_releases/qt/5.15/), with development work being done on Windows 10, but it should compile and run without problems on Linux and Mac.

 Among other things, the app includes:
 * Code that reads and parses DOS-format disk images at the disk-structure level.
 (It's just read-only for now, and ProDOS is on the horizon)